benjaminjackman/looty/README.md

 - [ ] Handle when stash tabs are re-ordered
 - [ ] Allow users to upload items whose affixes failed to parse
 - [ ] Or maybe make affix parsers configurable
+- [ ] Better refresh logic, remove only stash tabs might be left behind after a refresh

 ### User Help
 - [x] Messaging Area To Help players understand what is going on as it loads